aws-solutions-library-samples/guidance-for-creating-a-personalized-avatar-with-amazon-sagemaker/README.md

-# Guidance For Personalized User Experience Created With Generative AI On AWS
+# Guidance for Creating a Personalized Avatar with Amazon SageMaker

 ## Table of Content